SeriousOldMan/Simulator-Controller/Docs/Solo Center.md

 ### Saving and loading sessions

 The "Solo Center" allows you to save the complete session data for later inspection by using the "Save Session..." command from the "Session" menu.
 You can use the "Load Session..." command to retrieve such a session later on and all information will be restored.
-Saving a session this way does **not** export the telemetry data to the session database, which is a completely different thing and must be triggered seperately.
+Saving a session this way does **not** export the detailed data about lap times, cosumables, tyre state and so on to the session database, which is a completely different thing and must be triggered seperately.
 However, the full session information can also be stored in the session database, if needed, to have all information in a central location.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Practice%20Center%2011.JPG)